Experts agree that walking your dog is important and beneficial to the health, happiness and well-being of pets.

 Avoid Getting Lost

-I can’t tell you how many times I’ve seen pet owners walking their dogs with the leash attached to a collar that is way too lose around the dog’s neck and the collar actually starts to come up over the dog’s head.
-Recipe for disaster!
+I can’t tell you how many times I’ve seen pet owners walking their dogs with the leash attached to a collar that is so loose it actually starts to come up over the dog’s head.

 Safety From Other Dogs